QuTech-Delft/libqasm/README.md

 b = measure q
 ```

-We can parse or analyze this circuit, using libQASM through the following programming language:
+We can parse or analyze this circuit using libQASM through the following programming language:

 ### C++